Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - Wonderous item
 - Attunement

-**Giants Might**: While wielding this item your strenght score is set to 22.
+**Giants Might**: While wielding this item your strength score is set to 22.

 **Health**: You gain maximum hit points equal to half your hit dice.